-Below is a collection of tips from Ogilvy, about the topics of writing and creativity.
+Below is a collection of quotes from Ogilvy, which contain a variety of tips on writing and creativity.
 While these tips were originally aimed at people working in the advertising industry, they are valuable to anyone who writes content for one reason or another.

 Tips on writing

 “Write the way you talk.
 Naturally.”

 “Never use jargon words like reconceptualize, demassification, attitudinally, judgmentally.
 They are the hallmarks of a pretentious ass.”

 “Do not address your readers as though they were gathered together in a stadium.
 When people read your copy, they are alone.
 Pretend you are writing to each of them a letter on behalf of your client.”

 “Use short words, short sentences, and short paragraphs.”